docksal/docksal/README.md

 <a name="setup"></a>
+<a name="updates"></a>
 ## Getting started

 Docksal works with Linux, Mac and Windows.
 Follow the [Setup](/docs/setup.md) documentation for instructions on getting started.

+Updating from a pre-release (v0.x.y)?
+You can safely ignore the backward compatibility warning from `fin` and proceed with the update.

 <a name="instructions"></a>
 ## Tutorials